Hidden in Pixels I: Discovery of dual "little red dots" indicates excess clustering on kilo-parsec scales: Introduction

-Here, we develop a pixel-by-pixel color selection method to address this ``dots'' bias.
-This paper focuses on the first dual LRD candidates discovered from objects selected with the pixel-by-pixel color selection method (\citealt{Tanaka2024CB}; Tanaka et al. in preparation).
-In this paper, we introduce the data and selection methods in section~\ref{s:data_method}.
-In section~\ref{s:dual}, we introduce the first dual LRD candidates.
-Based on these results, section~\ref{s:discussion} discusses the number density of dual LRDs to constrain the nature of LRDs and provide the prospects for the selection of LRDs.
-Throughout this paper, the AB magnitude system \citep{Oke1983} was adopted, assuming a \citet{Kroupa2001} initial mass function and a standard cosmology with $H_0 = 70~{\rm km~s^{-1}~Mpc^{-1}}$, $\Omega_m = 0.30$, and $\Omega_\Lambda=0.70$.
+We develop a pixel-by-pixel color selection method to address this ``dots'' bias.
+As a first paper of the series papers regarding to this new method, this paper focuses on the first dual LRD candidates discovered from objects selected with the pixel-by-pixel color selection method.
+In this paper, we introduce the data and selection methods in section\,\ref{s:data_method}.
+In section\,\ref{s:dual}, we introduce the first dual LRD candidates.
+Based on these results, sections\,\ref{s:discussion} and \ref{s:discussion2} discuss the implications of this discovery in terms of small-scale clustering and as potential precursors of BH mergers, respectively.
+Throughout this paper, the AB magnitude system \citep{Oke1983} was adopted, and we assume a \citet{Kroupa2001} initial mass function and a standard cosmology with $H_0 = 70\,{\rm km\,s^{-1}\,Mpc^{-1}}$, $\Omega_m = 0.30$, and $\Omega_\Lambda=0.70$.
 All separations are given in physical (not comoving) units.